PuppyGirlBelly/md_puppy/notes.md

         traversing all folders in 'content'
 [x] Nav header based on categories
-    [x] Category 'null', '', or 'draft' for not displaying a category [ ] Automatically create a default index page if one does not exist.
+    [x] Category 'null', '', or 'draft' for not displaying a category [x] Automatically create a default index page if one does not exist.
 [x] Index pages for the categories?
-    [x] Index created as {{ Index: <category> }} and then produces a <li> of links [x] Image embeds
+    [x] Index created as {{ Index: <category> }} and then produces a <li> of links [x] Fix dates on all files
-    - I think that the library already takes care of that.
+[ ] Improve template processing; insert HTML-ified markdown in boilerplate first.
+Then scan for text to replace.
+[x] Generate Content pages
-[ ] Config file?
+    - Empty markdown file with frontmatter pre-filled [ ] Config file?
     - Useful for determining project root
     - Could set it to have a default location to pull static folder; instead